caicaica/reinforcement_learning/README.md

 ## TO DO

-- Make sure the target and current network have the smae weight at initialization
+- Handle the image flickering: take the max over a small temporal window
-- Handle the end of an episode properly: Q should just be the current reward if the episode if ending
+- The fact that I take an action avery four action is not handled properly: it should still go in the buffer

 ## Description